|This is an unofficial version.

 (i) the issue of that licence or approval, or

-(ii) any other licence or approval that the board considers ought to be issued in conjunction with that licence or approval; or
+(ii) any other licence or approval that the superintendent considers ought to be issued in conjunction with that licence or approval; or

 (b) is or will, if the licence or approval is issued, be in contravention of this Act, an order under this Act or the terms and conditions of that licence or approval or of any licence or approval issued to the applicant under this Act.